MariSchn/ETH-Algorithms-Lab-2024/Week_03/James_Bond’s_Sovereign/README.md

 Our strategy is divided into two main parts:
 1.  **Handling the Initial Moves:** Before we (passenger $p_k$) get to make our first move, players $p_0, \dots, p_{k-1}$ will have taken a total of $k$ coins.
 Since they are adversaries, they will choose these $k$ coins in a way that leaves us in the worst possible starting position.
 They can take $i$ coins from the left and $k-i$ coins from the right, for any $i \in \{0, \dots, k\}$.
 We must find our guaranteed score for each of these possible starting boards and take the **minimum** among them.

 2.  **Solving the Subgame:** For a given board state (a subarray of coins), we need a function that calculates the maximum score we can guarantee if it's our turn to pick.
-Let's call this function `solve(start, end)`.
+Let's call this function `solve(start, end)` (In the solution it is simply referred to as `recursion(...)`).

 ### DP Formulation